jobyh/tool_jasmine/README.md

 Don't forget that after creating a brand new feature file you'll need to re-initialise Behat before running.
 That's it!

-**Top tip:** I'd strongly recommend always including the `@jasmine` tag in your specs so you can easily run only your JS tests:
+**Top tip:** I'd strongly recommend always including the `@jasmine` tag in your feature files so you can easily run only your JS tests:

 ```
 % cd /path/to/$CFG->dirroot